Skip to main content

 Editor’s Insight

-Knives are the most discussed category in everyday carry, and for good reason — a well-chosen folding knife is one of the genuinely versatile tools in a daily kit.
-HICONSUMPTION’s knife coverage tends to focus on production blades that punch above their price tier: quality steel with a verifiable heat treatment, fit-and-finish that doesn’t require post-purchase tuning, and ergonomics that work for both utility cutting and extended use.
-The quality floor in production knives has risen significantly; what used to cost $150 to achieve now costs $60-80 from the right makers.
+Knives are the most discussed category in everyday carry, and for good reason — a well-chosen folding knife is one of the genuinely versatile tools in a daily kit, handling everything from package opening to food prep to emergency utility.
+The quality floor in production knives has risen significantly over the last decade; what used to cost $150 to get steel, grinds, and fit-and-finish worth carrying now costs $60-80 from the right makers.
+The gear in this video reflects that upgrade curve — you’re not sacrificing performance to stay under budget.

 Pricing in the EDC space follows a recognizable curve: there’s a floor below which quality drops off sharply, a middle zone where you get genuine value, and an upper tier where you’re paying for brand, limited production, or materials that exceed daily carry requirements.
-Most of the items in this video sit in that middle zone — priced high enough to be well-made, low enough to be practical choices for actual daily use.
+Most of the items in this video sit in that middle zone — priced high enough to be well-made, low enough to be practical choices for actual daily use rather than collection pieces.
 For someone building a carry kit with a real budget, that’s the tier worth focusing on.

 Closing Remarks